 Asphalt Shingle Weight and Tonnage Planning

 The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added, which is why the hooklift truck routes a 10-yard dumpster for the haul.
-How does that translate to a single pickup?
-The container’s weight limit caps the load so you don’t risk an overage charge.
+A 25-square tear-off lands between three and five tons before underlayment, so the weight limit matters.
+How does that route onto a hooklift truck?
+Roofing dumpsters use lower side walls than general cans to keep everything inside the haul-out limit on one pickup.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition